ajs17/memills/content/people/mills-edward-hallock-1819-family/assets/images/1915-03-03-ithaca-journal.md

 publocation:  "Ithaca NY"
 pages:  "9"
 source:  "newspapers.com"
+notes: >-

+  - Dr. William A. Smith ( to 1934).
+Tompkins County Coroner, married to Hannah Mills' sister, Minnie.
 ---
 Dr. Smith and family of Newfield motored to Brookton Monday to visit their aunt, Mrs. Hannah Mills.